PSHE

 Relationships and Health Education

 In February 2019 the government set out guidelines for Relationships, RSE and Health education to become statutory in September 2020 under sections 34 and 35 of the Children and Social Work Act 2017.
-Jigsaw scheme of work that is used in PSHE teaching at Pinner Wood fulfils all of these statutory requirements.
+As of September 2026 these guidelines have been updated further.
+We have ensured our bespoke curriculum meets and exceeds the 2026 guidelines.

 Wellbeing support available to children and families